kyphan38/web/assets/docs/technical/vault - ongoing/4-compare-authentication-methods.md

 - Frequently rotated
   - Typically refers to dynamic credentials that are regularly updated
   - Meets the requirements: AWS, LDAP, Azure, GCP (Google Cloud Platform), Kubernetes (K8s)
-  - Does not meet the requirements: userpass, TLS Certificates, AppRole
+  - Does not meet the requirements: Userpass, TLS Certificates, AppRole
 - Remove secrets from process or build pipeline
   - Generally indicates the use of dynamic or integrated credentials to eliminate hardcoded secrets
   - Meets the requirements: AWS, Azure, GCP (Google Cloud Platform), Kubernetes (K8s)
-  - Does not meet the requirements: userpass, LDAP
+  - Does not meet the requirements: Userpass, LDAP
 - Use existing user credentials
   - Typically means integrating with an existing identity provider to leverage current user credentials
   - Meets the Requirement: OIDC (OpenID Connect), LDAP, Okta, GitHub
-  - Does not meet the requirements: userpass, AWS, Azure, GCP (Google Cloud Platform)
+  - Does not meet the requirements: Userpass, AWS, Azure, GCP (Google Cloud Platform)

 ## Differentiate Human vs System Auth Methods